gmwilson34/Label-Assistant/README.md

 ## Prerequisites

-Before installing CameraApp, ensure you have the following:
+Before installing Label Assistant, ensure you have the following:

 1. Windows operating system
 2. Administrative privileges on your computer